 If you fall in love with this place as many have been known to do, throw down the anchor just around the corner at Tongue Bay and do the short bush hike to the famous swirling sands of Hill Inlet lookout.

 Nara Inlet which cuts in to Hook Island is one of the Whitsundays best anchorage spots.

 The inlet is calm and often quiet enough for you to simply dive off the end of the boat and swim, or sit back and take in the sunset in peace.

-If you are lucky you may even spot some whales as you sail towards the inlet.
+If you are lucky you may even spot some whales with their new born calves as you sail towards the inlet.

 If you have time drive the dingy inland to check out the Aboriginal scriptures and paintings for a special insight into indigenous culture and history.

 As you sail around there are many fantastic snorkeling spots and whether you are just going for day tours or on a larger sailing expedition it is best to keep an open mind and go with the flow.

 Be prepared to make unexpected stops to check out the stunning scenery or if you sail past Gary’s Lagoon or Blue Pearl bay to jump off the boat and explore some of the Whitsundays best snorkel spots.

 There are many locations that match even the beauty of the Great Barrier Reef itself.